 A guide to buying the best log splitter for you

-Log splitters turn the dangerous activity of manually splitting a log with an ace, into a quick and easy task, in addition to making it much safer.
+Log splitters turn the dangerous activity of manually splitting a log with an axe, into a quick and easy task, in addition to making it much safer.
 Utilising either an electric or petrol motor, log splitters drive a blade swiftly through a log with just the push of a button, completely removing the manual effort needed to split a log and for the most part, the time too.
 And for those who enjoy forestry but may have health problems or a bad back and can’t operate an axe to manually split the logs, they are a complete necessity.
 Thankfully we have a complete range of log splitters available, suitable for everyone from beginners to experts.

-There are limitations with log splitters of course, and most domestic splitters have a cut-off (no pun intended) length or diameter of log which will fit inside the splitter.
+There are limitations with log splitters of course, and most domestic splitters have a cut-off (no pun intended) length or diameter of the log which will fit inside the splitter.
 This is where a chainsaw comes into play, which is generally necessary to chop up your log into more manageable chunks before splitting them.

 Most log splitters cut your log into halves, requiring the halves to be fed through again to get your log into quarters which is generally what is used in log burners or wood stoves.
-There are attachments available called a cross-wedge which will cleave your log into 4 segments in one go, however we neither sell or advise the use of cross-wedges as an increased surface area in contact with the log as it is being split leads to increased friction and therefore reduced performance.
-Think of it as trying to cut something with a sharp knife vs a blunt knife, it all comes down to surface area.
+There are attachments available called a cross-wedge which will cleave your log into 4 segments in one go, however, we neither sell nor advise the use of cross-wedges as an increased surface area in contact with the log as it is being split leads to increased friction and therefore reduced performance.
+Think of it as trying to cut something with a sharp knife vs a blunt knife, it all comes down to the surface area.
 Should you really wish to use a cross-wedge, we strongly advise only using it with petrol log splitters, and even then only the more powerful ones.

 Electric log splitters are generally regarded as a better choice over petrol for those new to log splitter or for those that value ease and convenience over that little bit more power.
-They require significantly less set up and subsequent maintenance, with no spark plugs needing to be replaced, no petrol or oil needing to be topped up or changed, and no smoke produced.
+They require significantly less set-up and subsequent maintenance, with no spark plugs needing to be replaced, no petrol or oil needing to be topped up or changed, and no smoke produced.

-It is much more of a plug in and go kind of machine, without a doubt the most convenient.
+It is much more of a plug-in and go kind of machine, without a doubt the most convenient.
 This is at the cost of performance, in which petrol splitters take the trophy.
 They also obviously need a plug socket nearby to plug into meaning, you can’t take them to the wood which I know if a large downside for some people.